apache/pulsar-site/docs/getting-started-docker.md

 If you have not installed Docker, download it following [the instructions](https://docs.docker.com/get-docker/) for your OS.

-To run Pulsar in Docker:
+To run Pulsar in Docker, follow the steps below.

 ## Step1: Start Pulsar in Docker